WWE Main Event

-WWE Main Event is an American professional wrestling streaming television program produced by WWE.
+WWE Main Event, or simply Main Event, is an American professional wrestling streaming television program produced by WWE.
 Premiering on October 3, 2012, the hour-long program features mid-to-low-card wrestlers from WWE's main roster, while also occasionally featuring wrestlers from the NXT developmental brand.
+As of 8 January 2026, Main Event streams on YouTube in the United States.
+It will transfer to Rumble beginning October 14, 2026.

-Main Event is taped on Monday nights prior to WWE Raw.
+Main Event is currently taped on Friday nights prior to WWE SmackDown.
 Episodes generally feature two matches (typically one men's match and one women's match).
-In the United States, Main Event streams new episodes on Peacock on Saturdays; it was initially carried by Ion Television as well until April 2014.
+The program was initially carried by Ion Television until April 2014.
 It is also carried by WWE's international television partners.

 History

 The series first aired in the United States on Ion Television, originally premiering October 3, 2012 and airing on Wednesday nights.
 WWE considered the show to be a spiritual replacement for WWE Superstars (which previously aired on WGN America until 2011, and transitioned to WWE's digital platforms in the United States afterward).
 Hulu acquired rights to the series as well, as part of a larger pact that included video on-demand rights for WWE's main weekly programs.

 Ion Television dropped the series in April 2014; following the cancellation, WWE streamed a live episode of Main Event from Detroit on its then-new subscription service WWE Network.
 It was reported to be a stress test for live events on the service in preparation for WrestleMania XXX.

 Prior to November 28, 2016, Main Event was taped prior to SmackDown.
 Its tapings were then moved to Raw after the premiere of WWE Network's 205 Live, which was broadcast live after SmackDown from the same venue.
 Main Event was initially positioned as a non-branded show, featuring performers from both the Raw and SmackDown rosters.
 Following the 2016 WWE Draft, the program became exclusive to SmackDown.
-After the cancellation of WWE Superstars, Main Event became exclusive to Raw.
+After the cancellation of Superstars, Main Event became exclusive to Raw.

 In late-2022, under changes made by Triple H after being promoted to WWE's chief content officer, NXT wrestlers began to increasingly appear on Main Event to evaluate their performance and audience reception when performing with members of the main roster.
+At the beginning of 2026, Main Event started airing on YouTube in the United States; and on January 15, Main Event changed its format, showing two to three exclusive matches in a 30 minute runtime, removing the usual Raw and SmackDown highlights.
+On September 24, WWE announced that they had signed an exclusive deal with Rumble to stream Main Event on the platform beginning October 14.